codeparkhouston/info/201811-volunteers-in-class-needs.md

 ---
-title: Volunteer in the Classroom with Code Park!
+title: Volunteer in the Classroom with Code Park
-layout: post
+description: For Fall 2018 and early Spring 2019 semesters, Code Park needs volunteers to cheer on code club students as they create with technology!
 ---

 # About